bgzhao66/OxfordLittle/examples/P.md

 ---

 ### 71. **Premise**
-- The argument was based on the **prem

-ise** that all humans are inherently good.
+- The argument was based on the **premise** that all humans are inherently good.

 ---